 Is expat health insurance a substitute for public or private German health insurance?

 Expat health insurance is not a substitute for German statutory or private health insurance.
-Individuals planning to make Germany their permanent residence should enroll in public or private health insurance as soon as possible.
+Individuals planning to make Germany their permanent residence should enroll in public or private health insurance as soon as they are eligible.